Joseph G. Moss: Early life

-Following graduation, Moss taught agriculture classes at a high school in Clinton.
-He earned a law degree from Jackson School of Law and practiced law in Raymond from 1954 to 1979.
+Following graduation from Mississippi State, Moss taught agriculture classes at a high school in Clinton, MS and during that time he earned a law degree at night from Jackson School of Law.
+He practiced law in Raymond from 1956 to 1979.

 Political career

-In 1956 Moss was elected to the Mississippi House of Representatives at-large seat for Hinds County.
+In 1956.
+Moss was elected to the Mississippi House of Representatives at-large seat for Hinds County.
 He served out five terms, leaving the body in 1975, after losing reelection in a Democratic primary matchup with another incumbent due to district reapportionment in Hinds County.
 He served on the Mississippi Sovereignty Commission from 1960 to 1968.
+He also served on the Education Committee, Ways & Means Committee, Public Utilities Committee, State Building Commission and PEER Committees during his time in the Mississippi House of Representatives.

 In 1978 Moss was elected chancery judge for the Fifth Chancery Court District.
-He served three terms in that post and thereafter was assigned special cases as a senior status judge until 1992.
+He served three terms in that post and upon retirement from the bench, he took senior status whereupon he was assigned special cases until 1992.